pabloargote/pabloargote.github.io/_pages/publications.md

 "We Want Our Mayor: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (revise and resubmit).

-"Messaging interventions that increase COVID-19 vaccine willingness in Latin America", with John Marshall, Sarah Daly, Oscar Pocasangre, Elena Barham and Julián Gerez (revise and resubmit).
+"Messaging Interventions that Increase COVID-19 Vaccine Willingness in Latin America", with John Marshall, Sarah Daly, Oscar Pocasangre, Elena Barham and Julián Gerez (revise and resubmit).

 "From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with